Adaptive Domain Shift in Diffusion Models for Cross-Modality Image Translation¶

 Loss & Training¶

-- UNet backbone with PyTorch Lightning mixed-precision training.
+- UNet backbone + PyTorch Lightning mixed precision.

 Key Experimental Results¶